willstMSFT/microsoft-365-docs/microsoft-365/archive/archive-faq.md

 # Frequently asked questions about Microsoft 365 Archive

-> [!NOTE]
-> The Microsoft 365 Archive feature is now generally available.
-It is currently rolling out and might not yet be fully available to all organizations.

 #### What is the difference between Microsoft 365 Archive and SharePoint Advanced Management?

 - Microsoft 365 Archive gives the ability to archive a site in SharePoint.